Korean Grammar Point

 Verb-stem + (으)면 좋겠다

-It would be good if the weather is nice tomorrow, as I have plans to go out and would like a clear sky.
+It would be good if the weather is nice tomorrow.
+I have plans to go out, so I’d like a clear sky.

-I wish I perform well in the exam, as I have put in a lot of effort.
+I hope I do well on the exam.
+I put in a lot of effort.

-I wish to eat chicken, because I really like chicken.
+I wish I could eat chicken, because I really love it.

-It would be good if I can go on a vacation, as it is so boring to be stuck at home.
+It would be nice if I could go on a trip.
+I’m so bored being stuck at home.

 Processing keyword: ~(으)면 좋겠다 [(eu)myeon jokgetda] (It would be good if)